China grapples with new coronavirus cases ahead of Lunar New Year

-For the past seven days China reported new locally transmitted cases, in clusters scattered across the country from Beijing to Liaoning province in the north and Sichuan in the southwest.
+For the past seven days, China reported new locally transmitted cases in clusters scattered across the country from Beijing to Liaoning province in the north and Sichuan in the southwest.
 Health officials on Tuesday documented 15 new local infections in Beijing and Liaoning, about half of them in a suburb of the capital.

 In Hangzhou in the east, a security guard was confirmed to have the virus, while in Heihe, near China’s border with Russia, all flights were canceled after a student and his grandmother tested positive.
-As of Tuesday, 22 neighborhoods and districts were in “wartime” mode after the discovery of new cases.
+As of Tuesday, 23 neighborhoods and districts were in what authorities described as “wartime” mode after the discovery of new cases.

 China largely brought the outbreak under control by the middle of this year after authorities locked down cities, closed borders and enforced strict quarantine and testing requirements.
-While the country has been able to reopen the economy and regain some sense of normalcy, new outbreaks have caused various parts of the country to go into periodic lockdowns.
+While China has been able to reopen the economy and regain some sense of normalcy, new outbreaks have caused various parts of the country to go into periodic lockdowns.

-Data released by China’s public health authorities late Monday found that the scale of the coronavirus outbreak in Wuhan, where the virus was first detected last year, may have been 10 times the official figure.
+Data released by China’s public health authorities late Monday showed that the scale of the coronavirus outbreak in Wuhan, where the virus was first detected last year, may have been 10 times the official figure.

 A survey in April of some 34,000 people found that 4.4 percent of those tested in Wuhan had antibodies for fighting off the virus.
 That would suggest as many as 500,000 residents in Wuhan had the virus, compared with the official tally of 50,000.
 The data also indicate that the city first hit by the virus is also far from achieving herd immunity.